-MS. ERIKA BURGESS: Thank you, Dr. Ballenger, and thank you to you and the team, both the SAS and the TC for doing this work.
+MS. ERIKA BURGESS: Thank you, Dr. Ballenger, and thank you to you and the team, both the SAS and These minutes are draft and subject to approval by the Sciaenids Management Board.
+The Board will review the minutes during its next meeting.

+the TC for doing this work.
 I have a question about a comment that you made earlier on in your presentation on the southern stock, and that was SSB can track changes in patterns.
 I'm wondering, is this SS3 Model producing something that gives us a relative change over time of SSB, or if we can actually get an actual magnitude of SSB for the stock?
 Can you confirm that what data was used to generate the SSB estimate for the southern stock?